Table Of Contents

 In addition, Kubectx preserves your previous contexts, enabling you to switch back by executing kubectx –.
 Meanwhile, kubens enables rapid switching between namespaces.
 Also, both tools offer auto-completion on bash/zsh/fish shells to help boost your productivity.

-8. Stern – Specify pod id and containers id in K8s
+8. Stern – Specify pod id and container id in K8s

 Stern